 The Impact of Chronic Hyperarousal reported by Dunckley (2015) is summarized below:

-Blood Flow Shifts: When a person is under stress, blood flow to the brain is shunted away from the higher regions of the brain, i.e., the cortex, and directed to the more primitive parts of the brain, i.e., the limbic or old brain, in an effort to promote survival.
-As Dunckley (2105) notes, when addiction of any kind occurs in adolescence, there is a tendency to stunt the development of the frontal lobe which, in particular, is responsible for decision-making, organization, planning, attention, impulse-control, task completion, emotional regulation, and inhibition among others.
+Blood Flow Shifts: When a person is under stress, blood flow to the brain is shunted away from the higher regions of the brain, i.e., the cortex, and directed to the more primitive parts of the brain, i.e., the limbic or old brain, to promote survival.
+As Dunckley (2105) notes, when addiction of any kind occurs in adolescence, there is a tendency to stunt the development of the frontal lobe, which, in particular, is responsible for decision-making, organization, planning, attention, impulse control, task completion, emotional regulation, and inhibition, among others.
 She posits that if screen time indeed induces a stress response and activates the addiction pathways, it very well could affect brain development in the long term by decreasing blood flow to the cortex and frontal lobe (Dunckley, 2015).

 Elevated Cortisol: As noted by Dunckley (2015), studies indicate that electronic screen activity impacts the regulation of cortisol (Wallenius, 2010).
-Although adrenaline is the primary hormone that is secreted in an acute stress reaction, in chronic stress reactions, the dominant hormone released is cortisol.
-While cortisol helps to protect and promote survival in the short term, elevated levels of cortisol over longer periods of time actually become quite harmful.
+Although adrenaline is the primary hormone secreted in an acute stress reaction, cortisol is the dominant hormone released in chronic stress reactions.
+While cortisol helps protect and promote survival in the short term, elevated cortisol levels over longer periods of time actually become quite harmful.
 As noted earlier, chronically elevated cortisol is associated with obesity, diabetes, hormone imbalance, metabolic syndrome, and high blood pressure (Pervanidou et al., 2011).
-When we are under significant stress and when the body then needs access to fuel, cortisol allows for increased blood sugar to be available by counteracting insulin.
-This is not a problem in the short term but if it continues for longer periods of time, it can promote weight gain specifically concentrated in the abdominal area and cause problems with insulin regulation.
-In addition, elevated cortisol dysregulates the production of other hormones to include the thyroid and reproductive hormones and over extended periods of time excessive cortisol actually damages the brain (Nepomnaschy et al., 2004; Chrousos, 2012).
+When we are under significant stress and when the body needs access to fuel, cortisol allows increased blood sugar to be available by counteracting insulin.
+This is not a problem in the short term, but if it continues for longer periods of time, it can promote weight gain specifically concentrated in the abdominal area and cause problems with insulin regulation.
+In addition, elevated cortisol dysregulates the production of other hormones to include the thyroid and reproductive hormones and over extended periods of time, excessive cortisol actually damages the brain (Nepomnaschy et al., 2004; Chrousos, 2012).

-Oxidative Stress: Dunckley (2015) states that chronic stress, be it electronically triggered or otherwise, ends up putting damaging stress on the very system that fights stress.
-On a molecular level, all cellular reactions in the body produce free radicals and these free radicals are unstable as they have unpaired electrons that seek to grab another electron in an effort to become stabile.
-When a particular cell is healthy, the free radicals are cleared out or scavenged by sufficient amounts of antioxidants and appropriate balance is preserved.
+Oxidative Stress: Dunckley (2015) states that chronic stress, be it electronically triggered or otherwise, is damaging to the very system that fights stress.
+On a molecular level, all cellular reactions in the body produce free radicals, and these free radicals are unstable as they have unpaired electrons that seek to grab another electron to become stable.
+When a particular cell is healthy, the free radicals are cleared out or scavenged by sufficient amounts of antioxidants, and appropriate balance is preserved.
 However, when the cell’s natural defenses are overwhelmed due to excessive stress, the antioxidants or scavengers are depleted, and oxidative stress or excessive free radicals develop.
-The free radicals and the unstable molecules which contain them build up and will then steal electrons from their own tissue.
-Proximal fats, proteins, and DNA are particularly vulnerable to being damaged.
-Over the course of time, this progresses to cause inflammation, tissue damage, and poor efficiency which lead to increasing degradation of the cell’s ability to deal with acute and prolonged stress.
+The free radicals and the unstable molecules that contain them build up and will then steal electrons from their own tissue.
+Proximal fats, proteins, and DNA is particularly vulnerable to being damaged.
+Over time, this progresses to cause inflammation, tissue damage, and poor efficiency, which leads to increasing degradation of the cell’s ability to deal with acute and prolonged stress.
 The brain is especially susceptible to oxidative stress.
-Oxidative stress can promote disruption of the blood-brain barrier which causes it to be more vulnerable to toxins.
-Second, oxidative stress degrades the myelin or fatty sheaths that insulate brain cells which promotes aberrant firing networks.
+Oxidative stress can promote disruption of the blood-brain barrier, causing it to be more vulnerable to toxins.
+Second, oxidative stress degrades the myelin or fatty sheaths that insulate brain cells, promoting aberrant firing networks.
 (Dunckley, 2015).

 The ADHD Effect: